-Students are expected to regularly attend and participate in class and let the professor know if they cannot attend due to an emergency or other unforeseen circumstance.
-If you are not able to attend class due to COVID, quarantining or any other emergency, please let me know-before class if possible-and I am happy to excuse those absences.
-Participation will be based on in-class assignments and polls/surveys throughout the semester.
+Students are expected to regularly attend and participate in class and let the professor know if they cannot attend class due to an emergency or other unforeseen circumstance.

+If you are not able to attend class due to COVID, quarantining or any other emergency, please let me know-before class if possible-and I will excuse those absences.
+Participation will be based on in-class assignments.
 In-class assignments may be in groups, pairs and/or as individuals.
-This is similar to a "flipped" style classroom and provides an opportunity for students to practice the formulas and methods in Excel with the instructor's help and feedback.
+This format is similar to a "flipped" style classroom and provides an opportunity for students to practice the formulas and methods in Excel with the instructor's help and feedback.
 The instructor will generally provide an example of a formula or method in Excel, and then have students work on a similar example or assignment in class.
-Students are expected to actively work on the assignments and upload them to Canvas by midnight on the day of the in-class assignment.
+Students are expected to actively work on the assignments and upload them to Canvas by Sunday at midnight of each week.
 For the most part, these assignments will be graded based on completion and are not expected to be 100% accurate for full credit.
+But it is expected that students make a reasonable effort on each part of the assignment.
+If a student is unable to attend class, he/she may work on the in-class assignment at home based on the lecture slides but must notify the instructor of the reason for the absence.